shumitu/15-puzzle-SISE/README.md

 Output files include such things like: length of solution, execution time, number of visited and processed nodes.

-plot_gen.py was only used to generate plots for educational purposes.
+plot_gen.py was only used for educational purposes and making plots for my classes.
+Content of this file should not be considered as example of good coding practices.

 ## Output example